RocketLeagueMapmaking/UDK_RL_Setup/README.md

 # RocketLeagueMapMaking
-A one-stop shop for all things Rocket League Mapmaking
+This is a script that will set up the entire UDK environment as it should be for Rocket League MapMaking, from start to finish.

 **Please use the download links for UDK and Park_P_Dummy_Assets (these are too large for GitHub)**
 * UDK 2013-02 BETA https://drive.google.com/u/0/uc?export=download&confirm=OViB&id=1IBLYxCDxIgRtMS7V9SizeY_FpHhWEHxo